 Time Commitment

-Each member of the Content Managers Advisory Group is expected to spend at least six hours each month on activities related to the Group, excluding involvement in task and finish sub groups.
+Each member of the Content Managers Advisory Group is expected to spend at least six hours each month on activities related to the Group, excluding involvement in sub groups.

 Responsibilities

 Development of contacts with Member countries who are not represented on the Group to ensure that their priorities are reflected in Group discussions.